GrytsenkoAndrey/ed-laravel-eloquent-40-methods/README.md

 });
 ```

-NOTE: There is a similar method to this called chunk().
+**NOTE**: There is a similar method to this called chunk().
 They perform similar jobs, but there are differences.
 Both chunk() and chunkById() are used to process large datasets efficiently in batches, preventing memory exhaustion and optimizing performance.
 They both allow you to iterate over a large dataset without loading the entire dataset into memory at once.
 However, they differ in how they determine the batches of data:

 **chunk():**